emacs-circe/circe/README.md

 With this in your configuration, you can use `M-x circe RET Freenode RET` to connect to Freenode using these settings.

+_Please note:_ Circe uses the `openssl` or `gnutls-cli` command line programs to connect via TLS.
+These tools do not by default verify the server certificate.
+If you want to verify the server certificate, customize the `tls-program` variable.

 ## Features

 - Sensible defaults